 People often assume that there is not a lot of protein in plant based foods, but foods like seitan clearly show this is not the case!
 Plant foods can provide all the essential amino acids your body needs, which are the building blocks of protein.

 As mentioned, many vegans choose to use supplements in addition to eating a protein rich diet.
 That way, they can ensure they get a healthy amount of protein.
 This is particularly important for those looking to build up their muscle mass.
 We’ve listed five of the most common vegan protein supplements below:

 This supplement is made through removing the protein from yellow peas and concentrating it into powder form.
 As well as being a good source of protein it is also high in iron.
 Typically this powder is blended together with almond milk or water and consumed after workouts or during the day.
 This is also a low-fat protein source.

-Hemp protein is made into powder form by processing Hemp seeds into powder form.
+Hemp protein is made into powder form by processing hemp seeds into powder form.
 It is then consumed in liquid form, by mixing with water or milk.
-This is popular among athletes or people wanting to consume a whole protein source as it contains all nine amino acids as well as being high in fibre.
+This is popular among athletes or people wanting to consume a whole protein source.
+This is because it contains all nine amino acids as well as being high in fibre.
 It is high in antioxidants and is nutrient-dense.
 However, when consumed on a regular basis, due to its high fibre content, it can cause diarrhoea and bloating.

 As with all food sources and supplements, there are positives and negatives of the consumption of vegan protein.
-It is recommended that where possible, a person looks to consume their protein from whole foods, however, this is of course not always possible.
+It is recommended that where possible, a person looks to consume their protein from whole foods.
+However, this is of course not always possible.
 Therefore an individual can take supplements in order to reach the recommended daily intake for protein.
-A person should always stick to the recommended daily intake and consume the supplement in moderation otherwise can experience discomfort or health implications.
+A person should always stick to the recommended daily intake and consume the supplement in moderation.
+Otherwise you can experience discomfort or health implications.